goehringlab/saibr_fiji_plugin/README.md

 ![image](figure1.png)

-The method relies on a multi-channel imaging approach, which we describe in full in our paper (preprint available [here](https://www.biorxiv.org/content/10.1101/2022.01.19.476881v1)).
+The method relies on a multi-channel imaging approach, which we describe in full in our paper (see [here](https://journals.biologists.com/dev/article/149/14/dev200545/276004/SAIBR-a-simple-platform-independent-method-for)).
 Please read the paper to familiarise yourself with the method before using this plugin.

 ## Instructions